Strictly Come Dancing 2018: See the star-studded rumoured line up

 We might be used to seeing Ross Kemp playing Phil Mitchell’s hard-faced brother Grant on EastEnders, but could we be about to see him in a whole new light?

-And that’s not the first time he’s sparked excitement, after Ross previously told the Loose Women panellists: ‘Never say never.’
+Ross also previously told the Loose Women panellists: ‘Never say never.’
 If that’s not a hint, we don’t know what is!

 Rumoured Strictly line up: Samantha Womack

-After her EastEnders character, Ronnie Mitchell drowned in a New Year’s Day storyline back in 2016 apparently Samantha is keen to star in Strictly’s next series.
+After her EastEnders character Ronnie Mitchell drowned in a New Year’s Day storyline back in 2016, apparently Samantha is keen to star in Strictly’s next series.

 ‘Sam didn’t want to do Strictly while on EastEnders but now she has more time on her hands it was a very appealing offer’, a source told The Sun.